fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 ##### Run Notebook
 Click notebook `8_prediction.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some extensions if you are looking to get more out of this tutorial.

-- Manage Vocabulary.
-Explore using a larger or smaller vocabulary.
+- **Manage Vocabulary.** Explore using a larger or smaller vocabulary.
 Perhaps you can get better performance with a smaller set of words.
-- Tune the Network Topology.
-Explore alternate network topologies such as deeper or wider networks.
-Perhaps you can get better performance with a more suited network.
+- **Tune the Network Topology.** Explore alternate network topologies such as deeper or wider networks.** Perhaps you can get better performance with a more suited network.
-- Use Regularization.
-Explore the use of regularization techniques, such as dropout.
+- **Use Regularization.** Explore the use of regularization techniques, such as dropout.
 Perhaps you can delay the convergence of the model and achieve better test set performance.
-- More Data Cleaning.
-Explore more or less cleaning of the review text and see how it impacts the model skill.
+- **More Data Cleaning.** Explore more or less cleaning of the review text and see how it impacts the model skill.
-- Training Diagnostics.
-Use the test dataset as a validation dataset during training and create plots of train and test loss.
+- **Training Diagnostics.** Use the test dataset as a validation dataset during training and create plots of train and test loss.
 Use these diagnostics to tune the batch size and number of training epochs.
-- Trigger Words.
-Explore whether there are specific words in reviews that are highly predictive of the sentiment.
+- **Trigger Words.** Explore whether there are specific words in reviews that are highly predictive of the sentiment.
-- Use Bigrams.
-Prepare the model to score bigrams of words and evaluate the performance under different scoring schemes.
+- **Use Bigrams.** Prepare the model to score bigrams of words and evaluate the performance under different scoring schemes.
-- Truncated Reviews.
-Explore how using a truncated version of the movie reviews results impacts model skill, try truncating the start, end and middle of reviews.
+- **Truncated Reviews.** Explore how using a truncated version of the movie reviews results impacts model skill, try truncating the start, end and middle of reviews.
-- Ensemble Models.
-Create models with different word scoring schemes and see if using ensembles of the models results in improves to model skill.
+- **Ensemble Models.** Create models with different word scoring schemes and see if using ensembles of the models results in improves to model skill.
-- Real Reviews.
-Train a final model on all data and evaluate the model on real movie reviews taken from the internet.
+- **Real Reviews.** Train a final model on all data and evaluate the model on real movie reviews taken from the internet.

-If you explore any of these extensions, I'd love to know.

 #### Further Reading